isalin/TBbard/README.md

 * There is no need to write the parenthesis.
 "C-1" will work in place of "C(-1)".

-* Space and line break are both interpreted as a division between two notes.
+* Line break is interpreted as a division between two notes.

 * Typos and malformed notes are simply ignored.